ntop/n2n/doc/CRYPTO.md

 - As we use a stream cipher, the IV should be a nonce.
 The IV plays an additional role sketched later, see the following sections on checksum and replay protection.

-- To make a less predictable use of the key space – just think of usually reset MSB of ASCII characters of cimmunity names – we actually use a hash of the community name as key.
+- To make a less predictable use of the key space – just think of usually reset MSB of ASCII characters of community names – we actually use a hash of the community name as key.

+- Encryption starts at byte number 12 and ends at header's end.
+It does not comprise the payload which eventually has its own encryption scheme as chosen with the `-A_` options.

-Decrpytion checks all known communities (several in case of supernode, only one at edge) as keys.
+Decryption checks all known communities (several in case of supernode, only one at edge) as keys.
 On success, the emerging magic number will reveal the correct community whose name will be copied back to the original fiels allowing for regular packet handling.

 Thus, header encryption will only work with previously determined community names introduced to the supernode by `-c <path>` parameter.
 Also it should be clear that header encryption is a per-community decision, i.e. all nodes and the supernode need to have it enabled.
 However, the supernode supports encrpyted and unencrypted communities in parallel, it determines their status online at arrival of the first packet.
-Use a fresh community name for encrypted communities, do not use a previously used one as in unecrpyted communities, the names were openly transmitted.
+Use a fresh community name for encrypted communities, do not use a previously used one of former unecrpyted communities, their names were transmitted openly.

 ### Checksum

 The whole packet including the eventually present payload is checksummed using a modified Person hashing.
 It might seem a little short compared to usual message tags of 96 up to 128 bit, especially when using a stream cipher which easily allows for bit-flips.
-So, the 16-bit checksum is filled up with 80 more bits to obtain 96-bit pre-IV.
+So, the 16-bit checksum is filled up with 80 more bits to obtain a 96-bit pre-IV.
 This pre-IV gets encrypted using a single block-cipher step to get the pseudo-random looking IV.
-This way, the checksum resists targeted bit-flips as any change to the whole 96-bit IV would render the header un-decryptable.
+This way, the checksum resists targeted bit-flips (to header, payload, and IV) as any change to the whole 96-bit IV would render the header un-decryptable.

-The single block-cipher step employs SPECK as it is fast and offers a 96-bit version, the key is derived from the header key – a hash of the hash.
+The single block-cipher step employs SPECK because it is fast, always present as built-in and it offers a 96-bit version.
+The key is derived from the header key – a hash of the hash.

 The checksum gets verified by the edges and the supernode.